 Warren M. Gitt: At Hill-Rom, service is both a profit center and a cost center.
 There's a greater tendency for the repair service to be a profit center, so there's more emphasis on that.

 Donna McBride: Because our firm is an outsourcing business, most of the companies we deal with view logistics and service as a P&L center.
 But for some, it's also a competitive advantage.

 How do medical device companies plan the area of field service and logistics?
 Is it strictly a head count and a guess at revenue and costs, or is there more to it?

-One thing that's happening today that wasn't 5 to 10 years ago is customers going to Web portals to find out what's going on with their service orders, to order parts online, things of that nature.
-That's an additional cost and an additional planning requirement.
+One thing that's happening today that wasn't 5–10 years ago is customers going to Web portals to find out what's going on with their service orders, to order parts online, things of that nature.
+That's an additional cost and planning requirement.

 McBride: This varies.
 Technology is enabling field engineers to be more productive.
 Engineers outfitted with handheld equipment can instantly scan a device and perhaps place a replenishment order while they're on-site.
 Our clients often come to us looking for recommendations on how to balance, for example, their inventory-carrying costs against the response-time requirements of their clients.

 Intelligent Device Management

 How has the technology of remote instrument monitoring, or remote diagnostics, evolved?

 Nemetz: It's improved immensely.
 Our service engineers use the Blackberry to code their calls and order parts and notify us of where they are within the service call.
 And our Innovision headquarters facility has equipment to control all the remote diagnostics of our products.
 It's basically over phone lines to protect proprietary information, but we can get into almost all the systems at any time.